nirekin/ALite/DOCUMENTATION.md

 defaultValue:     The default value of this column content, optional, default "".
 ```

-Specifies more details about the database column where is mapped the property corresponding to the annotated getter.
+Specifies more details about the database column where is mapped the attribute corresponding to the annotated getter.

 If no ***@ALiteColumn*** annotation is specified, or if it's specified without defining all its parameters, the default values will be applied.